HeyFlutter-Team/zerox-website/docs/introduction/quick_start.md

         - **Platform Compatibility:** Details on which platforms (iOS, Android, web, etc.) the package works with.
         - **Community Ratings and Reviews:** Feedback from other developers to help you assess the package's reliability and performance.

-    With all this information, you’ll be ready to confidently integrate the package into your project and improve its functionality.

     ![Sample Image](./img/sample-gif.gif)

 3. **Select Your Flutter Project:** Choose the best way to select your Flutter project and integrate the package easily: